jkcharlie6679/webrtc-project/README.md

 ## Nginx server
 > First we need to add the ssl files in the `webRTC/server/ssl` named 'certificate.crt' and 'private.key'.
 > The next, copy the files in `webrtc/web_server/web` to the `var/www/html` and edit the nginx config followong the file named `webrtc/web_server/default.conf`.
+> But we need to edit the IP of API to our server IP or it won't work.
 > After that we finish the step to establish our web.